Strong weighted and restricted weak weighted estimates of the square function: A small sharpening of the theorem for dyadic square function

-We are quite sure that the estimate $\|S_{w^{-1}}: L^2(w^{-1})\to L^2(w)\|\le Cq$ is wrong in general.
-But then the next natural question is the following: if, however, $q<<Q$, is it true that one can give a better estimate than the one we proved in the previous section, namely,
+We are quite sure that this is wrong.
+If so the next natural question is the following: if, however, $q<<Q$, is it true that one can give a better estimate than the one we proved in the previous section:

 The answer to this question is positive.
 We have the following result. \begin{theorem} Let $w\in A_2$ (dyadic as always), let $[w]_{A_2}= Q$, and let \eqref{T1cond} holds with $q<<Q$, then we have the following improved estimate on $\|S_{w^{-1}}: L^2(w^{-1})\to L^2(w)\| $: